 Those firms release almost no information publicly, so how can you even find traders there if you want to cold-call or cold-email them?

 A: Your best bet is LinkedIn – even if the firm itself doesn’t have a website or lists no information publicly, people will still list the company they work at on their LinkedIn profiles.
 So you could go through and search for “prop trading” or “proprietary trading” and see what results turn up.

 You could also go through exchange websites – they list the clearing members and you can track down people there who don’t even have an online presence.

 And then you could get even more creative and search for something like “Trading LLC” on Google in a certain geography, find the full name, and use that to look for more information and look up people who work there on LinkedIn

 Once you have the contacts, then it’s just a matter of following the usual advice here on cold calling and cold emailing.
 Just make sure you don’t cold call traders during market hours!

 Q: And what should you expect in interviews?
-Are they similar to trading interviews at banks where you have to pitch investment ideas, answer brain teaser questions, and so on?
+If you make the sales & trading vs investment banking comparison, are they more like trading interviews, where you have to pitch investment ideas, answer brain teaser questions, and so on?